 Traditional Scottish kilts are made from woolen fabric with a woven pattern of checks in several colors.
 This pattern is called tartan.
 There are approximately five hundred tartan designs which have been created and woven over the centuries, and several thousand more tartan designs which are registered with the Scottish Register of Tartans

-Most tartan patterns are closely linked to specific Scottish Clans and are still worn by clan members today, especially for ceremonies, weddings and holidays.
+Most tartan patterns are closely linked to specific Scottish Kilts and are still worn by clan members today, especially for ceremonies, weddings and holidays.

 Celebrating ‘Burns Night’